spraakbanken/korp-frontend/README.md

 Korp has a number of known bugs.
 Most are GUI bugs, but some are more serious.
 They will be fixed!

 - Issues with linking to Korp and internal links.
 Opening a link to Korp in a tab where Korp is already open often leads to errors.
 For example selected corpora will not change.
-- Issues with the progress bars in the tabs.
-Sometimes tabs will show progress of another tab.
 - A bug in CWB that makes CQP-expressions searching for first a token ending with " and then another token fail.
 Example: [word = "\""] [word = "och"].

 Please send any issues to sb-korp@svenska.gu.se